Learning to Cast Without Hiding the Seams

 February 2025

-To test this, I booked onto a two-day course, Casting & Sculpture in Jesmonite, with Dr Sarah Fortais.
-The casting course I had originally planned to attend was fully booked, and rather than wait several months, I chose to work with the opportunity available.
-This decision reflected a broader approach within the project: progress mattered more than ideal conditions.
+I booked onto a two-day Casting & Sculpture in Jesmonite course with Dr Sarah Fortais.
+The course I originally intended to attend was full; rather than delay the project, I worked with what was available.
+Momentum mattered.

 Entering Material With Intent